A HEAVENLY INTERVENTION!

 A LOCAL DISPUTE SPIRALS OUT OF CONTROL IN THE VILLAGE OF PLATANISTASA

 The normally quiet mountain village of Platanistasa, within the Nicosia district, recently found itself at the centre of a local feud between a priest and a community leader.
-As a result, the disagreements have spiralled out of control, leading to further disputes, arrests and court proceedings.
+Their disagreements have since spiralled out of control, leading to further disputes, arrests and court proceedings.

 A SERIES OF EXCESSIVE NOISE COMPLAINTS